-If you’re interested in swapping out your monthly contacts for dailies, then you probably have a lot of questions.
+If you’re interested in swapping out your monthlies for daily contacts, then you probably have a lot of questions.
 To help you choose, we’ve compiled a list of the most common questions we get asked about disposable contact lenses.
 These lenses have a host of benefits beyond helping you see better, and we believe you’ll notice the difference immediately.

 The common questions that we’ll answer are: